Launched in 2009, Princeton's Bridge Year Program is a nine-month, tuition-free gap year for newly admitted undergraduates.

 Application to the Bridge Year Program is open to students who have accepted Princeton's offer of admission and have formally indicated their intention of enrolling at Princeton University.
 Applicants who are chosen for the program are placed with a host family and are assigned a volunteer position; placement areas include health, education, environment and economic development.

-For the 2016-17 academic year, participants in the Bridge Year Program will be placed in communities at program sites in Bolivia, Brazil, China, India and Senegal.
+For the 2018-19 academic year, participants in the Bridge Year Program will be placed in communities at program sites in Bolivia, China, India, Indonesia and Senegal.
 To read more about the Bridge Year Program, including a program overview, information about the Bridge Year application process and reports from current participants, please visit the Bridge Year website.